sievers/cupy_fft_tests/readme.txt

 No build script, but you can compile as follows: nvcc -o libpycufft.so pycufft.cu -shared -lcufft -Xcompiler -fPIC -lgomp

-then, assuming you're in the same director and have "." in your LD_LIBRARY_PATH, you can run:
+then, assuming you're in the same directory and have "." in your LD_LIBRARY_PATH, you can run:

 python3 cupy_vs_shared_plans.py